 I called this dressing “Greek Goddess Dressing” since I swapped greek yogurt in place of the heavy mayo and sour cream that most green goddess dressing recipes call for and I thought it was a cute name.
-Then some random company tried to sue me because I guess the name “Greek Goddess” was already in place???
+Then some random company tried to sue me because I guess the name “Greek Goddess” was a registered trade term???
 I got scared, and deleted the post.
 Instead, I should have just renamed the recipe, right?

 Well I’m bringing Greek Goddess back with a vengeance, but with a new name (which is actually better for SEO anyway).

-Welcome back to the blog, Green Goddess Dressing.
+Welcome back to the blog, Green Goddess Salad Dressing.